Time-Outs, Ages 3 to 6

 If a kindergartner or older child won't stay in a time-out, let him know that there will be a consequence.
 This might be extending the length of the time-out or taking away another privilege afterward.

 It's upsetting to listen to, but a dramatic show of tears doesn't mean the time-out isn't working.
 Angry protests are hard for young children to stifle.
 Your child doesn't have to sit as quiet as a monk to learn something from this suspension of activity.
-Your mission is to ignore the hubbub.
-Trying to get your child to quiet down only creates a new power struggle and distracts from the point you're trying to make.
+Sit beside your child and pat his arm.
+Trying to force your child to quiet down only creates a new power struggle and distracts from the point you're trying to make.
 Most kids calm down eventually.
 Even if yours doesn't, the key is whether he continues to misbehave after the time-out.
 If his manners and composure improve, you've made your point.

 It may help to begin a time-out before your child reaches a total meltdown.
 Intervene with warnings or diversionary tactics at the first signs of escalating misbehavior.
 If those don't work, go promptly to time-out.